1.0 Introduction

 wordsdefinition.

-Words: It specifies a set of fixed-length strings.
 The following word types are supported:

-Alphabet: It represents single characters.
+Represents single characters.

-Integer ranges: It represents a union of positive integer ranges.
+Represents a union of positive integer ranges.

-Custom: It represents a custom set of fixed-length strings.
+Represents a custom set of fixed-length strings.

 The leaf nodes of the Format V2 structure are code definitions that contain words.